JRuedas/jenkins-casc/README.md

-# tfm-casc
+# Project to learn JCasC
-Repository to hold the tools used in the final Master's thesis of the DevOps Master.
+Repository to hold Jenkins configuration as code